incoder-mru/Historical-Context-Integration-Module/README.md

-# Temporal-Enhanced SE-SGformer
+# Historical Context Integration Module (HCIM)

-A temporally-weighted extension of the SE-SGformer for signed link prediction in dynamic networks.
+A temporally-weighted extension of the static signed graph neural networks for signed link prediction in dynamic networks.

 ## Overview